NetX-lab/Ayo/README.md

 The testbed is a server with 4x NVIDIA 3090 GPUs and 52 cores Intel(R) Xeon(R) Gold 5320 CPU.

-For instance, in file `examples/optimized_embedding_ingestion_searching_reranking_llm.py`, we provide the optimized workflow for the naive RAG workflow with Ayo and the unoptimized workflow is in file `examples/unoptimized_embedding_ingestion_searching_reranking_llm.py`.
+For example0, in file `examples/optimized_embedding_ingestion_searching_reranking_llm.py`, we provide the optimized workflow for the naive RAG workflow with Ayo and the unoptimized workflow is in file `examples/unoptimized_embedding_ingestion_searching_reranking_llm.py`.

 We could see the visualization comparison of the unoptimized (left) and optimized (right) workflow under the same folder.